 by Sherry Pavlich (Chapter 8 Member)

-In addition to the health certificate, dogs must also have a certificate showing they have had a rabies vaccination that is current and was issued at least 30 days prior to entry in Mexico.
+Dogs must also have a certificate showing they have had a rabies vaccination that is current.
 Both dogs and cats are required to have proof from the veterinarian that the cat or dog is free from internal and external parasites, (tapeworms and ticks), and has been treated against these in the past six months.
 Cats do not require vaccination paperwork but will be subject to visual inspection at point of entry.

 Please ask your Veterinarian about Heartworm protection, if your pet is not taking a medication to prevent that, since that disease is transferred by mosquitoes.
 Bring an extra leash with you and do not let your pet drink unpurified water or interact with local dogs who might not be vaccinated.
 That said, it should be a terrific adventure for us and our 4-legged friends!